Meet the Staff of Faraday House

 Dr Troy Gordon, Interim Director for 2014-15, has been involved with SUL since 2007, first as adjunct professor and since 2012 as Academic Director.
 He earned a BA from the University of Puget Sound, and an MA and PhD in English Language & Literature and Women's Studies from the University of Michigan, Ann Arbor.
 From 2001-2006 he lectured at UCLA, and from 2007-2012 he served as Head of the Media & Communications Department and later as Associate Dean at Hult International Business School in London.

 Ria Bourne is SU London's Assistant Director.
 She previously worked at the British Universities North America Club (BUNAC), helping students work and travel abroad.
 If she's not in and around Faraday House helping students, she's most likely singing karaoke.

-IT Manager Marco holds a B.Sc. in Computing (Software Engineering Pathway) from the University of Westminster.
+Marco, our Assistant Director for IT & Operations, holds a B.Sc. in Computing (Software Engineering Pathway) from the University of Westminster.
 He has previously worked in various IT roles ranging from web and e-Learning developer to Team Leader in both the finance and education sectors.

 He is bilingual (English and Portuguese) and in his free time, Marco enjoys retro gaming, classic horror movies and music.